-Your room is one of 53 single bedrooms across the care home.
-The bedrooms are spread over three floors, with between 13 and 20 bedrooms on each floor.
-Each floor is its own separate unit.
-Each floor allows you to develop individual relationships with your immediate neighbours and the staff who work with you.
-Each floor has its own living area, which residents use to chat and develop friendships with others.
-Residents also enjoy using the garden throughout the year.
+Your room is one of 48 single bedrooms across the care home.
+The bedrooms are spread over three floors, with 16 bedrooms on each floor.
+Each floor is a separate unit with a communal lounge and a dining area.
+The layout allows you to develop individual relationships with your immediate neighbours and the staff who work with you on your floor.
+Each floor has its own open-plan living area, which residents use to chat and develop friendships with others.
+Residents also enjoy using the furnished outside terrace with a landscaped garden throughout the year.
 Making you feel at home We know it is important to have your own personal space where you can relax and enjoy some alone time if you wish to.
 All our bedrooms are single rooms, meaning we will never ask you to share your room with another resident (so you can maintain your privacy).
 Your bedroom comes fully furnished so you do not need to worry about moving or buying furniture when you move.
-Your bedroom also has an en-suite room with a toilet, sink and shower.
+Your bedroom also has an en-suite wet room with a toilet, sink and shower.